 Some veterans want their discharge changed even if they remain eligible for many VA benefits, because they feel it dishonors the service they provided to their country.

-If you are a veteran with bad paper, consider asking for a Character of Service Determination rather than a discharge upgrade or record correction.
+Veterans with bad paper should consider asking for a character of service determination instead of a discharge upgrade or record correction.

 Getting a Private Medical Opinion for Your VA PTSD Claim